Port

 Shop for souvenirs, including amber jewelry.

-Please note: Travel time between Gdynia and Malbork is approximately 1.5 hours; the return from Gdansk to Gdynia is approximately one hour.
+Please note: Travel time between Gdynia and Malbork is approximately 1.5 hours; the return from Gdansk to the port is approximately 30 minutes.
 There is a 10-minute walk from the parking area to central Gdansk.
 Use of an audio headset (included) will enhance your tour experience.